In this paper, I develop a methodological challenge for ethical

 any mental process (and the involved entities) should take into

 Let me elaborate.
-Suppose Danielle
+Suppose Danielle wants to investigate the nature of

-wants to investigate the nature of disgust.
-She only cares for a
+disgust.
+She only cares for a phenomenological investigation, and so she

-into account what the sciences have to say.
-Scrutinizing disgust
+never even considers taking into account what the sciences have to say.

-in the phenomenology of disgust speaks against Danielle’s disgust nonnaturalism; her view
+nothing in the phenomenology of disgust speaks against Danielle’s

-accounts (we may assume) for all the relevant phenomenological data
+disgust nonnaturalism; her view accounts (we may assume) for all the

-quite well.
-But now suppose that Danielle’s
+relevant phenomenological data quite well.
+But now suppose that

-learn all the external facts about human disgust reactions, should Danielle’s confidence in disgust nonnaturalism
+Coming to learn all the external facts about human disgust reactions,

 change?